Sage/carbon/README.md

 * N.B.
 Releases are created by Sage Carbon Team.
 We use [semantic versioning](http://semver.org/)

 * If releasing a minor version, create a branch from `master`.
 * If releasing a patch version, create a branch from the tag you want to patch.
-This should be the latest tag apart from exceptional cirumstances.
+This should be the latest tag apart from exceptional circumstances.
 * Bump the version in `package.json`.
 * Ensure the `CHANGELOG.md` is up to date.
 * Commit and push changes.